sara219/ws-fetch-api/README.md

 ### Let’s look at how it works:

-the fetch() takes a url:

-Let’s say you wanted to get a list of repositories from the GitHub API for a specific user
+Let’s say you wanted to get a list of repositories from the GitHub API for a specific user, the fetch() takes the API:

 ```js
 fetch('https://api.github.com/users/sara219/repos')